Ken Cooper

 Classes

-Advanced critical study of a theme, movement, or special subject in the U.S. cultural tradition.
-For example, Women Writers and 19th-Century Social Reform, Filming the 70s, and The Harlem Renaissance.
+A critical study of a theme, movement, or special subject matter of some consequence in the cultural tradition of the United States.
+Representative offerings might include The Environmental Spirit, Women Writers and Social Reform, Film Heroes, The Puritan Legacy, and The Graphic Novel.